alarryant/chatty-app/README.md

 Doge Park (Chatty App)
 =====================

-A minimal and light dev environment for ReactJS.
+A chatroom app built with React, Webpack, and Websocket that supports image posts.

 ### Final Product